andreschaffer/microservices-testing-examples/README.md

 # Microservices Testing Examples

 # Strategy
-When it comes to testing microservices, there are two alternatives:
+When it comes to testing microservices, usually there are two alternatives:
 a) Deploy all of them and test them in an end-to-end fashion
 b) Mock external dependencies in unit / integration tests